What is AIMS?

 property reappraisal mandated by the Kansas State Legislature.
 AIMS has since grown into a highly

-integrated support and service department within the county.
+integrated support and service group within the county.

 AIMS is also a Geographic Information System, or GIS.
 A GIS is a computerized system for managing large